 Biology KS3 & KS4: How humans heal themselves

-Featuring ruptured blood cells, platelets and fibrin it covers all of the essential elements of clotting.
+Featuring ruptured blood cells, platelets and fibrin, this video covers all of the essential elements of clotting.

-The wider immune system, and the role of macrophages in the bruise colour change is described.
+The wider immune system, and the role of macrophages in the bruise colour change, is also described.

 After viewing, students could investigate why not all body tissues are able to repair themselves like this, and thus the importance of stem cell research to enable body parts to heal themselves.